callenb/callenb.github.io/_posts/2019-10-20-hannah-and-jacob-solomons.md

 This is a photograph of Little Patternoster Row, where my Great Grandmother, Esther Solomons was born.
 My mother told me she was married to Jack or Jacob Lichtenstein but never seemed to know anything else about her.
 I found out why, when I discovered she was brutally murdered in Prince Rupert, Canada when my Mum was little more than a month old.
 Esther's murder has featured in an ebook and finding out about her murder and her life beforehand is an ongoing investigation I suspect may never truly end.

-{% img /images/places/london/little_patternoster_row.jpg 100% "Little Patternoster Row where Esther Solomons was born" title:"Little Patternoster Row, Spitalfields, London" %}
+{% include image.html url="/images/places/london/little_patternoster_row.jpg" dimensions="width='100%'" caption="Little Patternoster Row where Esther Solomons was born" %}

 Esther was born in 12 Little Patternoster Row, although her parents were living in 13 Crispin Street at the time.
 Parts of both streets back on to each other, although I believe number 13 Crispin Street did not.
 It adds a little more confidence to the 1880 marriage certificate as they clearly knew people in Little Patternoster Row.
 Why else would Esther be born somewhere apart from at home?